Author Inspiration & Insight...

 It's All About the People

-While trekking in Kalaw, Myanmar we encountered women on their way home from the market and were in awe by how easily they navigated the winding roads with their large woven baskets.
+While trekking in Kalaw, Myanmar we encountered women on their way home from the market and I was in awe by how easily they navigated the winding roads with their large woven baskets.
 (No doubt I'd teeter over).
-In the novel, Iphim's friend Akha told her about a woman from her village who used one of these baskets to forage in the jungle.
+In the novel, Alia's friend Akha told her about a woman from her village who used one of these baskets to forage in the jungle.
 BTW...The markets were brimming with fresh produce and more chilies than you'd ever dare to eat!

-While trekking in Kalaw, Myanmar we encountered women on their way home from the market and were in awe by how easily they navigated the winding roads with their large woven baskets.
+While trekking in Kalaw, Myanmar we encountered women on their way home from the market and I was in awe by how easily they navigated the winding roads with their large woven baskets.
 (No doubt I'd teeter over).
-In the novel, Iphim's friend Akha told her about a woman from her village who used one of these baskets to forage in the jungle.
+In the novel, Alia's friend Akha told her about a woman from her village who used one of these baskets to forage in the jungle.
 BTW...The markets were brimming with fresh produce and more chilies than you'd ever dare to eat!